How can we find Arthur Ransome’s locations? Discover the maps in any of the editions of ‘The Making of Swallows and Amazons’ available on line

 Sophie often gives talks on ‘The secrets of filming ‘Swallows and Amazons’ (1974)’

 ~Speaking to Nina Nannar on ITV News at Ten~

-Hailed as the ‘feel good film of Lockdown,’ Swallows and Amazons (1974) is currently streaming Amazon Prime, where you can watch the trailer here.
+Reputed to be the most frequently screened movie on television, Swallows and Amazons (1974) is currently streaming Amazon Prime, where you can watch the trailer here.